COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 ==== Ace Attorney Investigations

 While not an RPG series, the Ace Attorney games are puzzle games, where the main "combat" encounters take place within a courtroom, featuring the attorney and prosecutor in a battle of wits.
 In the mainline games, these characters take up a full screen to themselves, however, the spinoff Ace Attorney Investigations features the two characters on one screen, battling with their words.
-Considering the dynamic expressions and how the game requires you to "talk to fight", I thought this would be a good fit for the style of game we are making.
+Considering the dynamic expressions and how the game requires you to "talk to fight", we thought this would be a good fit for the style of game we are making.

 #figure(
   image("Images/battle4.png", width: 80%),